Spherically symmetric vacuum solutions in 1-Parameter New General Relativity and their phenomenology: Spherical symmetric vacuum solutions

 It is worth mentioning that, for the specific case when $\alpha_0=\pi/2$, the form of the tetrad reduces to the complex tetrad form used in~\cite{Bahamonde:2021srr,Bahamonde:2022lvh,Bahamonde:2022chq}, where exact and numerical black holes solutions were found in $f(T)$ gravity and also in scalar-tensor theories.
+Note, however, that this tetrad is not necessarily complex for \(r > 2M\), provided that the parameters of the model satisfy the conditions \(h > 0\), \(4h\cos^2\alpha_0 > 1\), and the following quadratic equation

+does not have any solutions in the region \(r > 2M\).
+On the other hand, in the region \(r < 2M\), where \(e^0\) becomes spacelike and \(e^1\) becomes timelike, their roles must be reversed in the ansatz given in Eq.~\eqref{tetradF}, such that the interior solution is kept real as well.
+We like to point out that this reversal is only due to the choice of coordinates and the Lorentz gauge, while the metric and torsion defining the teleparallel connection remain real.